yehjin00/Advanced-Lane-Finding-Project/udacity_project/README.md

 #### 5. Describe how you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-In this example, `fit[0]` is the first coefficient (the y-squared coefficient) of the second order polynomial fit, and `fit[1]` is the second (y) coefficient. `y_0` is the y position within the image upon which the curvature calculation is based (the bottom-most y - the position of the car in the image - was chosen). `y_meters_per_pixel` is the factor used for converting from pixels to meters.

 The position of the vehicle with respect to the center of the lane is calculated with the following lines of code:
 ```
 lane_center_position = (r_fit_x_int + l_fit_x_int) /2